herolab-uga/GMF-swarm-robot/README.md

 **Local Rendezvous**
-On a line graph, Robot 4 initiates rendezvous by decrementing its mass (m_5) value over time.
+On a line graph, Robot 4 initiates rendezvous by decrementing its mass ($`m_{4}`$) value over time.
 Other robots react to this, affecting the robots in the neighborhood of robot 5 rendezvous together at a local level (since it is a line graph).

 ![Local Rendezvous Robotarium Simulator Demo](https://github.com/herolab-uga/GMF-swarm-robot/blob/main/gifs/local_rendezvous_line.gif)

 **Private Rendezvous**
-On a line graph, Robots 4 and 5 initiate rendezvous by incrementing their Force (F_45) value over time.
+On a line graph, Robots 4 and 5 initiate rendezvous by incrementing their Force ($`F_{45}`$) value over time.
 To satisfy the GMF principle, robots 4 and 5 will have to reduce their distance to each other, resulting in rendezvous at a private level (to robots 4 and 5 only).
 However, others adjust their positions to satisfy the GMF principle based on the new changes to the system.

 ![Private Rendezvous Robotarium Simulator Demo](https://github.com/herolab-uga/GMF-swarm-robot/blob/main/gifs/private_rendezvous_line.gif)

 **Boundary Tracking**
-On a line graph, tobots are forming a circular formation around a physical source initially.
+On a line graph, robots form a circular formation around a physical source initially.
 Tobots set their mass values based on the luminosity (signal strength) measurement at their position.
 When the intensity of the light source increases gradually, the robot's mass value increases, increasing its inter-robot distances and forming a larger circular shape.
 Vice versa, when the intensity decreases over time.
 This effect is seen as tracking the boundary of a target/source based on measurements.

 ![Boundary Tracking Demo](https://github.com/herolab-uga/GMF-swarm-robot/blob/main/gifs/sensor_control_new-unimodal.gif)